HommeOursPorc/TomatoPagesBackup/README.md

 ```

 Installation is temporary and won't survive a reboot.
 You can make it permanent with JFFS or USB storage and some scripts.

+# Uninstall
+To remove this you can either reboot the router or use this command:
+`umount /www/tomato.js`